agentmorris/nfl-game-dates/docs/year_2011_week_19_no_quality.md

+---
-# Game info for 2011 championship
+title: Game info for 2011 championship
+---
 Baltimore Ravens at New England Patriots, Sunday, Jan 22, 3:05 PM